 Postures Where the Deltoid Muscle is Lengthened

 Trigger points can contribute to a sensation of pain in your deltoids however the source of the pain is actually coming from somewhere else.
 Check out this article to learn more about trigger points.
-Also note the images and their referral pattern from the infraspinatus muscle.
+Also note the images and their referral patterns from the infraspinatus muscle.

 One of the more common injuries to the deltoid muscle is deltoid strain.
 Deltoid strain is characterized by sudden and sharp pain at the location of the injury.
 One would experience intense soreness and pain when lifting the arm out to the side, and/or tenderness and swelling of the deltoid muscle.
 The grades of deltoid strain are described below: